openframeworks/ofBook/17_threads/chapter.md

 }
 ```

-With this we are locking the mutex for a really short time, in the frame callback only to set `newFrame = true` in the main thread, to check if there's a new frame and then to swap the front and back buffers, swap, is overrided for ofPixels and what it does is that it swaps the internal pointers to memory inside `frontPixels` and `backPixels` to point to one another, so after calling it, now `frontPixels` is now pointing to what `backPixels` was pointing before and viceversa.
-This operation only involves copying the values of a couple of memory addresses plus the size and number of channels so it's way faster than copying the whole image or uploading to a texture.
+With this we are locking the mutex for a very short time in the frame callback to set `newFrame = true` in the main thread.
+We do this to check if there's a new frame and then to swap the front and back buffers. swap **[BD: ?]**, is overridden for ofPixels and swaps the internal pointers to memory inside `frontPixels` and `backPixels` to point to one another.
+After calling it **[BD: Be explicit about what "it" is referring to]**, `frontPixels` will be pointing to what `backPixels` was pointing to before, and viceversa.
+This operation only involves copying the values of a couple of memory addresses plus the size and number of channels.
+For this reason it's way faster than copying the whole image or uploading to a texture.

-Triple buffering is a similar technique that involves using 3 buffers instead of 2 and is useful in some cases but we won't see it in this chapter.
+Triple buffering is a similar technique that involves using 3 buffers instead of 2 and is useful in some cases.
+We won't see it in this chapter.

 ## ofScopedLock

-Some times we need to lock a function until it returns a function, or lock for the duration of a full block, that's what a scoped lock does, if you've read the memory chpater probably you remmeber about what we called stack semantics, or RAII [Resource Adquisition Is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
-A scoped lock makes use of that technique to lock a mutex while a block lasts:
+Sometimes we need to lock a function until it returns a function **[BD: Perhaps just "returns"]**, or lock for the duration of a full block.
+That is exactly what a scoped lock does.
+If you've read the memory chapter you probably remember about stack semantics, or RAII [Resource Adquisition Is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
+A scoped lock makes use of that technique to lock a mutex while a block lasts **[BD: A block lasts what?
+Sorry, I don't mean to be this nitpicky, I am just trying to assume as naive a position as possible.]**:

-For example the previous example could be turned into:
+For example, the previous example could be turned into:

 ```cpp
 class VideoReader{